A Vision for Local Planning and Decision-Making

 The Local Health System Integration Act, 2006, has changed the way that our health system is managed.
 The Ministry of Health and Long-Term Care created 14 Local Health Integration Networks (LHINs) to plan, integrate, and fund health care based on local needs.
 On December 7, 2016, Ontario passed legislation, The Patients First Act, 2016, an important step in support of the government’s Patients First: Action Plan for Health Care, to help patients and their families obtain better access to a more local and integrated health care system, improving the patient experience and delivering higher quality care.

 In May 2017, home care services and staff began to transfer from Community Care Access Centres (CCACs) to LHINs.
 This structural system change will help the Patients First: Action Plan for Health Care move forward.
 The Hamilton Niagara Haldimand Brant CCAC transferred to the Hamilton Niagara Haldimand Brant LHIN on May 10, 2017.

 Health care planning and decision-making closer to home where local needs and solutions are more easily identified

 Ongoing engagement and conversations among residents, communities and health providers to learn about what people’s preferences, experiences and ideas are for the health care system

 Improved accountability for public expenditures and health outcomes

 What are LHINs responsible for?

-The HNHB LHIN is responsible for 188 health service providers that together provide programs and services for a total of over two and a half billion dollars.
+The HNHB LHIN is responsible for 188 health service providers that together provide more than 230 programs and services for a total of over two and a half billion dollars.